movidius/ncappzoo/MAKEFILE_GUIDANCE.md

  ## Makefiles for models
  Makefiles for Caffe or TensorFlow models should compile, profile, validate the neural network in the directory.
+You can use the ncappzoo/caffe/GoogLeNet/Makefile as the pattern to follow.

  ### Makefile **required targets** for ncappzoo/caffe and ncappzoo/tensorflow directories:
   - **make help** : Display make targets and descriptions.